There is a revolution taking place in people’s gardens.

-Stratiolaelaps will live exclusively in the soil (although current studies are proving they can and will feed above ground).
-They will control a variety of pests, and there is anecdotal evidence suggesting they will control a huge number of other pests, such as varroa and pollen mites, foliar nematodes, chafer beetle, and ringworm to name a few.
+Stratiolaelaps will live exclusively in the soil (although current studies are proving they can and will feed above ground at night).
+They will control a variety of pests (pupating thrips, overwintering spider mites, black vine root weevil, fungus gnats, and more), and there is anecdotal evidence suggesting they will control a huge number of other pests, such as varroa and pollen mites, foliar nematodes, chafer beetle, and wireworm to name a few.

 With Step #1, your garden is given a head-start and a more balanced battle field.